 Do you want to discover if a real estate agent is trustworthy?
 Request that the realtor drive you to the property.
-A genuine agent will agree to this, whereas a phony real estate company will refuse.
+A genuine agent will agree to this, whereas a fake real estate company in Lagos will refuse.

 When inspecting a property, it’s a good idea to bring along some friends or hire a lawyer.
 You can use this to determine whether or not they are genuine real estate agents.